rjainoje/DPS-RESTAPI-Postman-Collections/NetWorker/VMWare/README.md

 PowerShell is your friend when you need some Information from vCenter like UUID
 https://vwiki.co.uk/Virtual_Machine_PowerCLI_One-Liners

-# Connect to the vcenter Server with:
+# Connect to the vcenter Server with your Windows PowerShell:
 Connect-VIServer -Server vcenter01 -User admin -Password pass
 ```PS C:\> Connect-VIServer -Server vcenter01.demo.local -User administrator@demo.local -Password Password123!  ```